AMStephens/Udacity-Pipeline-Project/README.md

 ```
 A successful prediction will look like this:
 ![make_prediction prediction](https://user-images.githubusercontent.com/71175451/234257530-6ac04a34-349f-4e48-9622-24e462f3c5a9.PNG)
-After verifying the app can sucessfully make a prediction, stop it from running by returning to the original cloud shell session and using ctrl + c
+After verifying the app can successfully make a prediction, stop it from running by returning to the original cloud shell session and using ctrl + c

 ### 3. Deploy the app